Đỗ Mậu: 1963 coup

 Following the Xá Lợi Pagoda raids, the senior generals started their own plot in earnest.
 General Trần Văn Đôn, nominally a high-ranking general, but without command of troops because the palace distrusted him, was sought out by Mậu, who wanted to collaborate.
 Mậu later accompanied the ranking general in the plot, Dương Văn Minh, on recruitment campaigns.
 Despite his high rank, Minh was out of favour and served as the Presidential Military Advisor, a meaningless desk job where he had no subordinates in the field and no access to soldiers.
 Mậu helped Minh to secure the cooperation of General Nguyễn Khánh, who commanded the II Corps that oversaw the central highlands of the country, and Colonel Nguyễn Văn Thiệu, who commanded the 5th Division based just outside the capital Saigon in Biên Hòa.
 According to Thiệu, Mậu and Minh had promised to establish a more strongly anti-communist government, to expel Nhu and his wife, Madame Nhu, from the country and keep Diệm as a figurehead president.
 In October, the younger officers' plot was integrated into the generals' larger group, which was more likely to succeed, as Khiêm and Mậu were involved with both groups.
 The coup was successfully executed on 1 November 1963 under the leadership of Generals Minh and Đôn.

 When the coup was about to take place, Mậu helped to get to weaken loyalist forces.
-Mậu concocted military intelligence reports with false data claiming the Việt Cộng was massing outside the capital for an offensive.
-He then convinced Diệm and Nhu to send several companies of ARVN Special Forces personnel out of the capital to fight the communists.
+Mậu concocted military intelligence reports with false data claiming the Viet Cong (VC) was massing outside the capital for an offensive.
+He then convinced Diệm and Nhu to send several companies of ARVN Special Forces personnel out of the capital to fight the VC.
 The United States had cut off funding for the CIA-trained Special Forces because Diệm used them to stop coups, repress dissidents and attack Buddhist pagodas in the capital instead of combating the communists in rural areas.
 Mậu's deception meant that what was effectively a private unit of the Ngô family would be unable to defend them.

 Another of Diệm's younger brothers, Ngô Đình Cẩn, began to suspect Mậu and told the palace, which told army chief General Trần Thiện Khiêm to have Mậu arrested.
 However, Khiêm, also part of the plot, deliberately procrastinated and Mậu remained free.
 In the meantime, it was too late for the brothers to bring their loyalists back into the capital.
-Mậu helped to organise a lunchtime meeting at Joint General Staff Headquarters at Tân Sơn Nhứt Air Base and invited senior officers to the event.
+Mậu helped to organise a lunchtime meeting at Joint General Staff Headquarters and invited senior officers to the event.
 At 13:45 on 1 November 1963, the coup was launched, and those who remained loyal to Diệm were arrested.